 In the event you have no idea what common-law marriage is, “common-law marriage” is the theory that if one co-habitates (lives) with another party long enough in a romantic relationship, they become legally married.
-While on paper, there may appear to be advantages to this, the advantages are confined to that – paper and dreams.
+While on paper, there may appear to be advantages to this.
+The advantages confined to that paper and dreams.

-In fact, there is no common-law marriage in California, something that was made clear by the decision rendered in Maglica v.
+In fact, there no common-law marriage in California, something that was made clear by the decision rendered in Maglica v.
 Maglica (1998) 66 CA4th 442, 447.
 In this case, the Court found that simply living together as alleged “husband” and “wife” cannot give rise to a “marriage” or other legal-like union under California law.

-But co-habitated for years in a common law marriage type of situation could enforce implied or express contracts that had been articulated between the parties over the years.
-The Court in Marvin also found that the judicial system could look to a variety of other remedies to protect the parties lawful expectations in the absence of marriage.
+But co-habitated for years in a common law marriage type of situation.
+Could enforce implied or express contracts.
+That had articulated between the parties over the years.
+Common Law Marriage The Court in Marvin also found that the judicial system could look to a variety of other remedies to protect the parties lawful expectations in the absence of marriage.

 It is also worth noting for those that have been in a long term relationship without marriage, but have children, child support arises on termination of the relationship.
 See Family Code Section 3900.
-Finally, it is also worth noting for those that are in a long term non-marriage relationship that has ended, and are considering their rights, Marvinclaims must be brought in a short period of time.
+Finally, it is also worth noting for those that are in a long term non-marriage relationship that has ended, and are considering their rights, Common Law Marriage Marvin claims must be brought in a short period of time.